isc-projects/kea/doc/guide/dhcp4-srv.rst

 reservation for this host, so the existing (dynamically allocated) address should be revoked and the reserved one be used instead.

-Some of those checks may be unnecessary in certain deployments and not performing them may improve performance.
+Some of those checks may be unnecessary in certain deployments, and not performing them may improve performance.
 The Kea server provides the ``reservation-mode`` configuration parameter to select the types of reservations allowed for a particular subnet.
 Each reservation type has